 Cerro Ancón, or Ancón Hill, is a patriotic symbol for all Panamanians.
-It was from there that the stars and stripes waved throughout the period of United States control of the canal, but now the proud promontory serves Panama’s colors.
+While the Stars and Stripes waved atop the hill throughout the period of United States control of the canal, now the proud promontory displays Panama’s colors.
 There’s just one footpath that leads to the top.
 In addition to its historical significance, it’s worth scaling the peak to visit the surrounding jungle and catch a glimpse of the area’s wildlife, all of which makes the park an oasis amid big-city bustle.
 Cerro Ancón’s second-generation, restored forest is home to more than 260 plant and 70 animal species.
 Once you hit the summit, every vantage point offers views of the Casco Viejo, the modern metropolis, the harbor, and densely populated downtown districts.

 See anything inaccurate?
 Let our Editors know